 Iconic Rome is a true bucket list city and one of the great European destinations.
-Full of famous history, incredible architecture, unique bridges, wonderful street art and atmospheric plazas, the number of amazing free photo spots in Rome is actually kind of ridiculous.
+Full of famous history, incredible architecture, unique bridges, wonderful street art, atmospheric plazas, and the number of great cafes in Rome is pretty amazing.
+Add it all together, and it is easy to see why there are so many outstanding free photo spots in Rome.
 It is the type of place you could spend weeks exploring without ever really having to take a guided tour or paying a bunch of massive entrance fees.

 So, naturally, we found it fairly disappointing the first time we visited.
 Wait, what?
 Yeah, for some reason it never really spoke to us the first time around (9 years ago).
 Part of that is down to us getting a big jaded after a few years of hectic travel, but most of it had to do with expectations.